cdap-guides/cdap-spark-guide/README.rst

   }

 In this example we’ll use Scala to write a Spark program (for example of using Java refer to this `CDAP example <http://docs.cask.co/cdap/current/en/getstarted.html#sparkpagerank-application-example>`_).
-You’ll need to add scala as a dependency in your maven pom.xml.:
+You’ll need to add scala and maven-scala-plugin as a dependency in your maven pom.xml.:

   Please see `pom.xml <https://github.com/cdap-guides/cdap-spark-guide/blob/develop/pom.xml>`_